Interstate 5 in Oregon: Route description

 Interstate 5 is the second-longest freeway in Oregon, at 308 mi, and is the only Interstate to traverse the state from north to south.
 The highway connects several of the state's largest metropolitan areas, which lie in the Rogue and Willamette valleys, and passes through counties with approximately 81 percent of Oregon's population.
 As a component of the Interstate Highway System, I-5 is also designated as an important highway under the National Highway System.
 It is officially designated under Oregon's named route system as the Pacific Highway No. 1, a name shared with Oregon Route 99 (OR 99) and its split routes north of Junction City.
 OR 99 runs concurrent to I-5 through most of southern Oregon, splitting from the freeway to serve city centers and use other alternate routes, while OR 99W and OR 99E serve corridors on opposite sides of the Willamette River.
 The state legislature also designated I-5 as the Purple Heart Trail and Korean War Veterans Memorial Highway in 2015.

-I-5 is maintained by the Oregon Department of Transportation (ODOT), who conduct an annual survey of traffic volume that is expressed in terms of average annual daily traffic (AADT), a measure of traffic volume for any average day of the year.
-The highway's busiest section is near Durham between junctions with I-205 and OR 217, carrying 164,000 vehicles in 2017.
-The least-traveled section of I-5 is located near Ashland and carries only 16,600 vehicles.
+I-5 is maintained by the Oregon Department of Transportation (ODOT), who conduct an annual survey of traffic volume that is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
+The highway's busiest section is near Durham between junctions with I-205 and OR 217, carrying an average of 164,000 vehicles daily in 2017.
+The least-traveled section of I-5 is located near Ashland and carries only around 16,600 vehicles daily.